metal-stack/csi-driver-lvm/README.md

 For the special case of block volumes, the filesystem-expansion has to be performed by the app using the block device

-## Pod eviction
+## Automatic PVC Deletion on Pod Eviction

+The persistent volumes created by this CSI driver are strictly node-affine to the node on which the pod was scheduled.
+This is intentional and prevents pods from starting without the LV data, which resides only on the specific node in the Kubernetes cluster.

-In case of pod eviction the pod the pvc doesn't get deleted.
-Therefore the pod can't start on another node due to node-affinity.
-With the `csi-driver-lvm-controller` it's able to capture these events and delete the pvc.
+Consequently, if a pod is evicted (potentially due to cluster autoscaling or updates to the worker node), the pod may become stuck.
+In certain scenarios, it's acceptable for the pod to start on another node, despite the potential for data loss.
+The csi-driver-lvm-controller can capture these events and automatically delete the PVC without requiring manual intervention by an operator.

-Following is needed:
+To use this functionality, the following is needed:

-- statefulset with volumeClaimTemplate and reference to `csi-driver-lvm` storageclass
+- This only works on `StatefulSet`s with volumeClaimTemplates and volume references to the `csi-driver-lvm` storage class
-- pvc needs annotation: `metal-stack.io/csi-driver-lvm.is-eviction-allowed: true`
+- In addition to that, the `Pod` managed by the `StatefulSet` needs the annotation: `metal-stack.io/csi-driver-lvm.is-eviction-allowed: true`
 ## Installation ##

 **Helm charts for installation are located in a separate repository called [helm-charts](https://github.com/metal-stack/helm-charts).
 If you would like to contribute to the helm chart, please raise an issue or pull request there.**